Dental Crowns Explained: Types, Costs, Procedure & Aftercare

 -

 3D printed crowns: Crowns composed of part resin and part ceramic/porcelain material.
-Relatively new technology for crowns.
+Relatively new technology for crowns and not currently offered by London Sherwood Dental Care

 -